-If you look at historic plains flutes, you find the holes are roughly the same sized and have a rather uniform spacing.
-It can be argued that this is visually more aesthetic than holes of apparent random spacing and size.
-Researchers have tried to find a consistent tuning for the historic flutes with no success.
-These instruments don't appear to be tuned in the modern sense.
-Although with our modern trained ear, we occasional find flutes that approximate a portion of a modern scale.
+Modern woodwinds, such as a recorder or penny whistle, are tuned to contemporary musical scales and this is reflected in their varied hole sizes and spacings.
+In comparision, if you look at the historic plains flutes, you find the holes in a single flute are roughly the same size and have a rather uniform spacing.
+It can be argued that this uniformity is visually more aesthetic than holes of apparent random spacing and sizes that occur in modern tuned instruments.
+Additionally, researchers of historic flutes have been unable to find flutes with consistent tunings which would allow them to be played together in harmony.
+These historic instruments appear not to be tuned in the modern sense.
+Although with our modern trained ear, we occasional find historic flutes that approximate a portion of a modern scale.
 Sometimes we resort to cross fingering to get them to fix our preconceived notions of what is proper.

 One cannot ignore that ergonomics plays an important part in the placement of finger holes and length of the flute.
 On some of the longer flutes, there is an ancient innovation of widely spacing the left hand from the right hand.
 This obviously increases the range of notes that are possible, while still being comfortable to play.